pedrorocha-net/generator-iac/README.md

   - code style checks with [ESLint](http://eslint.org/)
   - configuration files like [.editorconfig](http://editorconfig.org/), [.gitignore](http://git-scm.com/docs/gitignore), [.gitattriubtes](http://git-scm.com/docs/gitattributes) and others

-## Acknowledgements
-Despite we know that it's already mentioned above, it's important to congrats and thanks the guys from @mwaylabs, that started the project that was the base for what we are creating here.
-We want to have something more tied to our needs, so we are forking it, but they did a pretty good work.

 ## Documentation
 1. [Install](https://github.com/pedrorocha-net/generator-iac/wiki/Install)
 2. [Generate App](https://github.com/pedrorocha-net/generator-iac/wiki/Generate-App)